TommasoTarchi/autoRNAseq/README.md

 - You need to have Nextflow and Singularity installed on your machine.
 You can look at the related documentation [here][nextflow] and [here][singularity] for instructions.

-- You need to have the containers on which the steps of the pipeline will run (**remember** that you only need the container images related to the steps you want to run).
-You can either build the containers by yourself or download them from the assets of this program's release.
+- You need to have the container images on which the steps of the pipeline will run (**remember** that you only need the containers for the steps you want to run).
+The images can be downloaded from the assets of this program's release, at the following links:
-  The following is a list of the available containers in assets:
   - STAR v2.7.11b ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/STAR-v2.7.11b.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/STAR-v2.7.11b.sif))
   - Trim Galore! v0.6.7 ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/trim_galore-v0.6.7.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/trim_galore-v0.6.7.sif))
   - SAMtools v1.3.1 ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/SAMtools-v1.3.1.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/SAMtools-v1.3.1.sif))